RizwanMunawar/visionusecases/README.md

-# Computer Vision Use Cases and Projects using SOTA VisionAI Models
+# Explore Real-World Computer Vision Use Cases with Advanced AI Models

-Explore computer vision use cases and projects across various industries, including retail, transportation, medical imaging, manufacturing, agriculture, wildlife, and more, leveraging state-of-the-art models for object detection, image segmentation, object tracking, pose estimation, and beyond.
+Discover real-world applications of computer vision across industries such as retail, transportation, healthcare, manufacturing, agriculture, and wildlife.
+Learn how cutting-edge AI models are used for object detection, image segmentation, object tracking, pose estimation, and more.